-Prerequisites: SPAN 31 or one year of high school Spanish or equivalent.
-NOTE: Not open for credit to students who have received credit for Spanish 1 or who have had two or more years of high school Spanish with a grade of "B" or better within the last three years.
-NOTE: In order to fulfill the one-semester Spanish 1 requirement of some universities, transfer students must complete the sequence of Spanish 31-32.
+Prerequisites: SPAN 31 or SPAN 61M.
+NOTE: Not open for credit to students who have received credit for SPAN 1, or SPAN 1S, or SPAN 62M, or who have had two or more years of high school Spanish with a grade of "B" or better within the last three years.
+NOTE: In order to fulfill the one-semester Spanish 1 requirement of some universities, transfer students must complete the sequence of Spanish 31 and 32.
 Continuation of Spanish 31, presenting the fundamental elements of the language (listening, speaking, reading, writing and culture) with continued emphasis on language production, grammar, syntax, vocabulary building, and exposure to the Hispanic culture.
 Exams, quizzes, written assignments and completion of the lab manual will be used to evaluate student progress.
 Three hours lecture, one hour weekly of listening to tapes.

-SPAN 1S 5 Units
+SPAN 1S 5 Units SPAN 34 3 Units